TamimEhsan/JavaFX-Basics/AutoUpdatingGui/README.md

 ![](https://raw.githubusercontent.com/TamimEhsan/JavaFX-Basics/master/AutoUpdatingGui/Assets/dataFlow.PNG)

 I usually use this model.
-I don't if this even has any name or not.
+I don't know if this even has any name or not.
 But i guess it kinda resembles MVC and Room.

 Here the network never communicated directly with the application or the controller.
 This is due to the reason we can not update gui from any worker thread.
 Thus we ensure unwanted change in gui.